 Due to these longer, silkier fibers, ELS cotton absorbs and retains vibrant colors beautifully.
 Much better than short staple cotton and many other natural fibers.

-"Pima" is the generic term for the Extra Long Staple (ELS) cotton which is grown in the U.S., Peru, Israel, and Australia.
-Pima accounts for about 3 % of the cotton grown in the United States.
+"Pima" is the generic term for Extra Long Staple (ELS) cotton grown in the U.S., Peru, Israel, and Australia.
+Pima accounts for about 3% of the cotton grown in the United States.